Begster/first-project/RobsChangelogTemplateGuide.md

-# Changelog Template Guide - Rob's sections
+# Changelog Template Guide - Rob

 ## Why should we create Changelogs or Release Notes?